GOALS AND OBJECTIVES

 Quarter 3, 2020

-In the fall of 2020, having concluded revisions to our assessments and reporting dashboard, we will accelerate the process of documenting our findings from our pilot study, our interviews with teachers, and our experiences creating these products.
+In the fall of 2020, having concluded revisions to our assessments and reporting dashboard, we will complete the process of documenting our findings from our pilot study, our interviews with teachers, and our experiences creating these products.

 We will also publish journal articles, attend conferences, and publish information through social media and the internet to disseminate the knowledge we gained through this project, so that other states and organizations may benefit from our work and use it to improve science education and assessment across the country.